Jean-005/Cinemavericks_back-end/README.md

 - Allow movies to have multiple genres
 - Allow users to leave comments and likes on reviews
 - User is able to toggle their movie list to public or private
+- The get movielist request only shows public movielists (when a user searches for their movielists they can still see their private ones though)

 <a id="class-erd-diagram"></a>
 ## Class Diagram and ERD Diagram: